 • The solemniser will be required to sign a consent form which will be necessary when filing for marriage later on.

 Photo: Her World Brides

 3 months to go

-- Send reminders for venues and solemnisation officiant.
+• Send reminders to venues and solemnisation officiant.

-- Discuss different looks with hair and makeup people, and go for trial runs.
-Confirm looks.
+• Discuss different looks with hair and makeup people, and go a trial run to confirm the final looks.

 2 months to go